ihucos/passpod/README.md

 ### What is Passpod?

 Passpod is a library that hashes and saves passwords in a safe way.
-Altough already usable it is thought as a prototype to test a new way to save passwords Feedback wellcomme.
+Although already usable it is still a prototype.
+Feedback very welcome.

 **How currently web platforms save passwords**